computational-san/sans_data_competition/_build/html/_sources/content/intro.md

 2. If you are new to naturalistic data processing, we encourage you to try applying methods described in the [Naturalistic Data Analysis tutorials](https://naturalistic-data.org)

 3. Form a team, or work solo.
 Once you are ready, register your team/individual entry.
-Registration is free, and will open March 4th, 2022.
+Registration is free, and is now open.
 You may enter as late as the day of submission.

 4. To be a participant in the competition, at least one member of your team will need to register for the main [SANS 2022 Conference](https://socialaffectiveneuro.org/conference/#registration).
 In addition, you will need to register for the main conference to attend the computational symposium where winners, prizes, and more will be announced.

 5. Post questions to the [CompSAN Discourse Page](https://www.askpbs.org/c/compsan-data-competition/25).

 6. Submit a poster and extended abstract (3 pages), and notebook/matlab script (w details on associated dependencies).
 The abstract should include separate sections for background, methods, results and conclusions.
 Entrants will have the option of making their notebook/scripts publicly available.
-The deadline for submissions is April 2nd, 2022.
+The deadline for submissions has been extended to midnight (EST) on April 15th (Originally 4/2/22).
 At the time of submission, you will be given the opportunity to opt-out of competition.

 7. Especially important for trainees (at all stages): complete a survey on your learning experience and the challenges you faced.